Finland, Sweden submit NATO membership application

 Public opinion in Finland and Sweden has shifted massively in favor of membership since Russia invaded Ukraine on Feb.
 24.

-Finland and Sweden are NATO’s closest partners.
+Finland and Sweden cooperate closely with NATO.
 They have functioning democracies, well-funded armed forces and contribute to the alliance’s military operations and air policing.
 Any obstacles they face will merely be of a technical, or possibly political nature.

+NATO’s membership process is not formalized, and the steps can vary.
+But first their requests to join will be examined in a sitting of the North Atlantic Council (NAC) of the 30 member countries, probably at ambassadorial level.

+The NAC will decide whether to move toward membership and what steps must be taken to achieve it.
+This mostly depends on how well aligned the candidate countries are with NATO political, military and legal standards, and whether they contribute to security in the North Atlantic area.
+This should pose no substantial problem for Finland and Sweden.

 ———